vito11/AionDumpTracker/README.md

 You will see the deposit path, and every dump story since mainnet.

-In this example, we can check that the deposit address printed by this script is as the same as our manually tracking result.
+In this example, we can check that the deposit address printed by this script is the same as our manually tracking result.

 ![image](https://github.com/vito11/AionDumpTracker/blob/master/example.PNG)